Crushcrushcrush: Music video

-The music video shows the band performing in a barren desert environment, and three people spying on them with binoculars from a distance.
-The three voyeurs watch from behind various old trinkets that have formed a faux house without walls or a roof.
-Intercut between Paramore's performance of the song are clips of the band walking through the voyeur's "house" and later on, short clips show that Paramore and the bandits watching them are the same (Hayley Williams in the bathtub, John Janick and Jeremy Davis playing and slamming their guitars and Zac Farro pushing his stands over and throwing drums).
-The video was directed by Shane Drake.
+The official music video, directed by Shane Drake, premiered on TRL on October 16, 2007.
+It shows the band performing in a barren desert environment, and three people spying on them through binoculars from a distance behind various old trinkets that have formed a faux house without walls or a roof.
+Intercut between Paramore's performance of the song are clips of the band walking through the voyeurs' "house" and later on, short clips show that Paramore and the bandits watching them are the same (Hayley Williams in the bathtub, John Janick and Jeremy Davis playing and slamming their guitars and Zac Farro pushing his stands over and throwing drums).

 Davis stated in an interview with Kerrang! that the group was not able to fully finish the video and some shots were just repeated because of a large sandstorm which set in a few hours into recording the video.
 The video was also nominated for a Best Rock Video at the 2008 MTV Video Music Awards, but lost to Linkin Park's "Shadow of the Day".

-As of May 2022, the song has 165 million views on YouTube.